 This Is the Average Wedding Guest List Size in the U.S.

-If you're still unsure of how many guests to invite to your wedding, you can also look to one rather important vendor for guidance.
-Venues almost always have a maximum number of people they can safely accommodate.
-If you're dreaming of a sunny vineyard ceremony, you might not be able to invite every single person you know.
+If you're still debating your guest list size, there's one particular vendor who will help you decide: Wedding venues have a maximum number of guests they can safely accommodate.
+If you're dreaming of saying "I do" at an intimate vineyard, you might not be able to invite every single person you know.
 However, if you're looking at a big hotel venue or a field out in nature, you may be able to open up the guest list.

 Before you begin putting your wedding guest list together, be sure to sit down with all of the decision makers (read: people contributing to the wedding) and get on the same page.
 By having the talk early on, you can avoid any snafus or hurt feelings later on.
 And if you need help navigating those conversations, consider working with a professional wedding planner.
 These pros have years of expertise under their belts and can act as a mediator during tricky conversations.